 The advantages of implementing an effective FIM program are that it can significantly fortify security against unauthorized changes threatening integrity.
 However, it is not as simple as establishing any FIM tool and letting it run; the insight gathered from FIM must translate into actionable intelligence to be helpful rather than bogging down security teams with false positives and vague threats.

 Fortunately, many of the drawbacks to implementing FIM are easily mitigated with the right tools and practices.
-Whereas many believe that FIM is impractical or burdensome, this is largely based on misconceptions about the complexity and nature of FIM solutions.
-The right FIM solution will account for these factors and deliver useful security insight rather than difficulty.
+Whereas many believe that FIM is impractical or burdensome, this is largely based on Some of the benefits of successful FIM can include:

 Implementing an EDR solution can provide many benefits for organizations as well if the right tools are chosen.
 The function of EDR is to monitor and scan endpoints—like computers, servers, and mobile devices—to detect, investigate, and respond to any known threats.
 Some EDR solutions also include more sophisticated capabilities like behavioral analysis to flag abnormal actions and alert security teams to previously unknown threats.